prixladi/conc/apps/daemon/README.md

 make install
 ```

-... you can install the daemon service as a systemd service running under a current user with root dir in `/home/$USER/.conc`.
+... you can install the daemon service as a systemd service running under a current user with root dir in `$HOME/.conc`.

 Service is by default stopped.
-To start it you need to run `sudo systemctl start conc`, if the service does not work you can check its logs using `journalctl -n 10 -fu conc.service`.
+To start it you need to run `sudo systemctl start concd`, if the service does not work you can check its logs using `journalctl -n 10 -fu conc.service`.
 If you need to change the root directory or add command line arguments (eg. widen log level) you can edit the service file directly it should be located at `/usr/lib/systemd/system/conc.service`.